-The Forge Mission Training Network began in Victoria, Australia in 1996, launched by Alan Hirsch and Michael Frost as a response to the dire need for Christians to go into the world, amidst the many cultural changes, and actively engage others with the Message of Jesus.
-In 2010, Forge America began rolling out to various cities such as Dallas, Knoxville, Sacramento, and others, aiming to bring about a shift toward a paradigm in which every member of the body of Christ is participating in the mission of God.
-As a servant to local churches and as a partner to universities, seminaries, and mission organizations, Forge plays a role in re-imagining and re-shaping the Church to engage the not-yet-followers of Jesus.
+The Forge Mission Training Network began in Victoria, Australia in 1996, launched by Alan and Deb Hirsch and Michael & Caz Frost as a response to the dire need for Christians to go into their worlds, amidst the many cultural changes, and actively engage others with the good news of Jesus & His Kingdom.
+In 2010, Forge made its way to the United States and Forge America began by rolling out local and contextual training hubs to various cities such as Dallas, Knoxville, Austin, and others.
+The aim was to inspire and equip every member of the body of Christ to participate in the extraordinary mission of God right where they live, work, and play.
+As a servant to local churches and as a partner to universities, seminaries, and mission organizations, Forge plays a role in re-imagining and re-shaping the Church to engage the communities, neighborhoods, apartments, campuses, workspaces, and third places we inhabit.
+As a result, those we rub shoulders with would encounter the love of God and experience more generosity, more inclusivity, reconciliation and justice, peace, love, hospitality, celebration, and beauty - - all things that point to the good news of God’s Kingdom.

 So whether you are a full time student, a stay at home parent, a business-man or business-woman, an artist, an architect, etc.; the learning comes to you.